Free US shipping $30+

 No Preservatives.
 No Silicones.
 No Buildup.
 Ever.

 Three naturally stable ingredients that wash out completely every night.
-The only hair fiber formula designed from the ground up for safe, unlimited daily use.
+The only hair fiber product designed from the ground up for unlimited, safe use.

 Shop Febron Premium 2nd Gen Hair Fibers